 Ready for your next vacations in Maine this year?
-Read on for some vital tips and essential knowledge you’ll need to make your next New England getaways here as good as possible!
+Read this Maine travel guide for some vital tips and essential knowledge you’ll need to make your next New England getaways here as good as possible!

-Maine, New England, is the most northeastern state in America, known for its rocky coastline, role in maritime history, and stunning areas of natural beauty, like the Cresent Beach State Park, and the granite and spruce islands of Acadia National Park.
+Maine, New England, is the most northeastern state in America, known for its rocky coastline, role in maritime history, and stunning areas of natural beauty, from Cape Elizabeth to the Cresent Beach State Park, and the granite and spruce islands of Acadia National Park.
 Baxter State Park, one of 42 state parks in Maine, is a prime example of why “The Pine Tree State” is the perfect place to visit in any season—featuring the endpoint of the Appalachian Trail, Mount Katahdin, herds of moose, and a coastline dotted with candy-striped lighthouses, like the one at West Quoddy Head.

 How to get to Maine and get your New England vacations off and running in 2022